 Defining this macro removes deprecated TPM functions.
 This slightly reduces the library size in cases where the application is not using the functions.

-To skip those algorithms in the regression test, set the environment variable TPM_TSS_NODEPRECATEDALGS.

 TPM_TSS_NODEPRECATEDALGS

 Defining this macro removes deprecated crypto algorithms from both the TSS and the command line utilities.
 If the algorithm is used, the TSS returns an error.

-Currently, the only algorithm removed is SHA-1.TPM_TSS_NUVOTON
+Currently, the only algorithm removed is SHA-1.

+To skip those algorithms in the regression test, set the environment variable TPM_TSS_NODEPRECATEDALGS to 1.

+TPM_TSS_NUVOTON

 Defining this macro adds TSS support for the Nuvoton proprietary TPM configuration commands.